 ILG Alumni Network

-- The ILG Alumni Network hosted their annual reunion at Georgetown University from September 26-28, 2018.
+- The ILG Alumni Network hosted this year's annual reunion in Santiago de Cali, Colombia, on September 11-13, 2019.
+All other LALP alumni were invited to participate.
+Last year's ILG reunion was held Georgetown University from September 26-28, 2018.
 Representatives from the five ILG cohorts attended the various events, which included a visit to the new IMF Innovation Lab, and talks with GU Professor Schamis, Carolina Renteria, and Julian Najles.

 - New President and Vice president of the ILG Alumni Network for the period 2018-2020: Adolfo Argüello (ILG 2016, Mexico) and Edgar Polanco (ILG 2014, Colombia).
 Contact: firstname.lastname@example.org